 So I, Claire Le Brint, had become a published writer!
 That was enough for me for the time being.
 Over the next ten years I was busy working, getting married, changing my name to Claire Metzger, moving to Dixon, getting used to Rolland, and traveling to Chicago with Rolland fairly frequently to take advantage of the city's cultural marvels.

 But I will never forget the National Informer and my first big break.
 Can you blame me?
 What a story that is!

-This story is from Clara’s Scrapbook: A Novel Inspired by Photos, Stories, and What-Not Saved by Claire LeBrint Metzger.
+This story is from Clara’s Stories: An Imagined Memoir inspired by the life of by Claire LeBrint Metzger.
 The novel is a work in progress and Claire, the narrator, writes her stories at age 80 in 1994 .